Ferdinand Peroutka

 Ferdinand Peroutka (6 February 1895 – 20 April 1978) was a Czech journalist and writer.
 A prominent political thinker and journalist during the First Czechoslovak Republic, Peroutka was persecuted by the Nazi regime for his democratic convictions and imprisoned at Buchenwald concentration camp.
-Following the 1948 coup by the Communist Party of Czechoslovakia, he emigrated to both the United Kingdom and, later, the United States.
+Following the 1948 coup by the Communist Party of Czechoslovakia, he emigrated to both the United Kingdom and later, the United States.

 Life

-Peroutka was born to a Czech-German family in Prague in 1895.
+Peroutka was born to a Czech family in Prague in 1895.
 In 1913 he began his career as a journalist.
 After World War I, he became an editor-in-chief of a new newspaper Tribuna ("Tribune").
 Some articles published in Tribuna were later incorporated into books Z deníku žurnalistova ("Of the Journalist's Diary") and above all Jací jsme ("What we are like") —in this book Peroutka mapped some myths about the Czech nation.